37% More Net Wealth

-Sadly, only 43% of U.S. respondents are able to correctly answer the Big Three Financial Literacy Questions.
-If that fact wasn’t startling enough, only 29% of women answer all three correctly.
-This my friends, is what gets me out of bed each morning!
+Sadly, only 43% of U.S. respondents are able to correctly answer the Big Three financial literacy questions.
+If that fact wasn’t startling enough, only 29% of women answer all three correctly, compared to 48% of men.
+This, my friends, is what gets me out of bed in the morning!

 Question 1 is about how interest is applied to savings.